 Rating Category / Rate Cell Description Tier 1 • Enrollees who on the first day of the month, (1) meet the nursing facility level of care as determined by the Michigan Nursing Facility Level of Care Determination (LOCD) tool, and (2) occupy a nursing facility bed certified for both Medicare and Medicaid.
 Rates may vary by age.
 Rates will vary for the four contracting regions.
-Separate rates will be paid for publicly owned and privately owned nursing facilities Tier 3 • Enrollees who do not meet the criteria for Tier 1 or Tier 2 on the first day of the month.
+Separate rates will be paid for publicly owned and privately owned nursing facilities Tier 2 Enrollees who on the first day of the month, (1) meet the nursing facility level of care as determined by the Michigan Nursing Facility Level of Care Determination (LOCD) tool, (2) live in any setting other than that referenced in Tier 1, and (3) are enrolled in the MI Health Link HCBS waiver.
+Rates may vary by age.
+Rates will vary for the four contracting regions Tier 3 • Enrollees who do not meet the criteria for Tier 1 or Tier 2 on the first day of the month.
 Rates may vary by age.
 Rates will vary for the four contracting regions